knoepfel/meld-serial/analysis/serial_node_timing.md

 We can see that the *Source* is firing many times, and with a wide spread of durations.
 We also see that the *Source* is serialized, as expected for an input node.
-There appears to be some idle time after the first firing of the *Source*.
+There is some small idle time after the first firing of the *Source*, and a considerable delay after the second firing.
 After the first firing, all the activity for the *Source* moves to a different thread.
 There are some idle times between source firings that we do not understand.

 In <a href="#fig-program-start-after-first"
 class="quarto-xref">Figure 3</a>, we can zoom in further to see what is